International Finance

 Route 2: EUR bond + cross-currency swap

-• Issue EUR bond at Bund rate + credit spread: say 2.8% + 0.85% = 3.65%
+• Issue EUR bond at Bund + EUR credit spread: illustrative \(s^{EUR} = 85\) bp.

-• The CCS rate adjusts for the interest rate differential and the basis
+• The CCS rate adjusts for the interest-rate differential and the basis.

-Saving: about 13 bp vs. direct USD issuance.
-On USD 1B, that’s USD 1.3M per year for 5 years.
+Saving: \(120 - 97 = 23\) bp vs. direct USD issuance.
+On USD 1B that is USD 2.3M per year for 5 years \(\approx\) USD 11.5M over the life of the bond.

 The comparison